akasrai/sajilo-editor/README.md

 ## Sajilo Editor

-A wysiwyg html editor web application
+A wysiwyg html editor for web application

 > In Progress